 The potential of using blockchain technology in the healthcare industry has enormous potential.
 But here again, keeping the system and the data secured is a challenge that will need to be resolved for physicians and patients to accept these significant changes in the ways information is handled.

 Artificial Intelligence powers medical Chatbots.
 Most of them are getting wiser by the minute.
 Even though they certainly can not replace a doctor, they have the potential to act as diligent first-line triage assistants.
 To improve the patient experience, they are always available and can provide valuable information before a face-to-face or telemedicine consultation.

-Their role in Healthcare is mostly as a first point of contact or to give advices on a treatment.
+Their role in healthcare is mainly as the first point of contact or to advise on treatment.
 Babylon Health initially started as a trial collaboration with the British NHS.
-Now, the company still relies on his chatbot for improving the quality of care.
+Now, the company still relies on its chatbot to improve the quality of care.

 Healthcare organizations have many reasons to use medical chatbots, not only to improve care delivery but also to make savings.
 Juniper Research estimated that the “Annual cost savings derived from the adoption of virtual assistants in healthcare would reach $3.6 billion globally by 2022, up from an estimated $2.8 million in 2017.”

 The future of healthcare will rely more on more on technology.
 We hope to have been able to convince you of that.

 From virtual healthcare to whole-genome sequencing and precision medicine, healthcare delivery is changing at a pace that goes hand in hand with the progress of microchips, smartwatches, and artificial intelligence.

 Health care organizations and physicians had to adapt to these fast changes.
 The question may be if the patients are ready to accept the changes in how healthcare innovation changes their interaction with their healthcare professionals.